Cardiff North 2021

 Ready to hold ministers to account

-Crucially, with the Welsh Labour Government able to vary the level of income tax from April next year, Joel says he will be ready to hold ministers to account should taxes rise and take money out of the pockets of ordinary people.
+Crucially, with the Welsh Labour Government able to vary the level of income tax, Joel says he will be ready to hold ministers to account should taxes rise and take money out of the pockets of ordinary people.

 Following the announcement of his selection in November 2018, Cllr Joel Williams said: